BradleyA/docker-security-infrastructure/docker-TLS/README.md

     ./copy-user-2-remote-host-tls.sh 109 [INFO]:	Done.

 ## Usage
 A user with administration authority (uadmin) uses this script to copy host TLS CA, public, and private keys from /home/uadmin/.docker/docker-ca directory on this system to /etc/docker/certs.d directory on a remote system.
 The administration user may receive password and/or passphrase prompts from a remote systen; running the following may stop the prompts in your cluster. ssh-copy-id <admin-user>@x.x.x.x

-    ./copy-host-2-remote-host-tls.sh one-rpi3b.cptx86.com
+    copy-host-2-remote-host-tls.sh <remotehost>

 ## Output

-     $ ./copy-host-2-remote-host-tls.sh one-rpi3b.cptx86.com
+     $ copy-host-2-remote-host-tls.sh one-rpi3b.cptx86.com
      ./copy-host-2-remote-host-tls.sh 71 [INFO]:	uadmin may receive password and passphrase prompt from one-rpi3b.cptx86.com.
 Running ssh-copy-id
 	uadmin@one-rpi3b.cptx86.com may stop the prompts.